apex-dev-tools/apex-ls-pmd/README.md

 * `sbt test` - Execute test run.
 * `sbt clean` - Removes most build files and artifacts.

+### Release

+Releases are automated via workflow on publishing a release.
+Create a `v` prefixed tag at the same time on the commit to be released (e.g. `v1.0.0`).

+The release workflow will also archive the binary which should then be attached to the release.
+Note the workflow artifact is zipped a second time so the file `apex-ls-pmd-{version}.zip` will first need extracting.

 ## License

 All the source code included uses a 3-clause BSD license, see [LICENSE](LICENSE) file for details.